marco-hmc/codeRepo/1_notes/6_设计模式/16_systemDesign/system-design/README.md

 # Domain Name System (DNS)

-But as we know humans are more comfortable with names than numbers.
-It's easier to remember a name like `google.com` than something like `122.250.192.232`.

 This brings us to Domain Name System (DNS) which is a hierarchical and decentralized naming system used for translating human-readable domain names to IP addresses.